Sales Forecasting

 • It also highlights early warning signs at the individual rep level

-1. Top-down forecasting.
+1. Top-down forecasting

 Add a broader view:

-• Analyse market size and potential
+• Analyze market size and potential

 • Consider overall business goals and growth targets